KelvinHere/Milestone-Interactive/README.md

 ##### Image Choices

 Cartoon animal pictures were used as the objects to pair as they appeal to younger players while also having enough variation for the more complex difficulty levels.
+Animal pictures also allow anyone with colorblindness to still play the game as matching is still possible by shape only.

 Inanimate objects and simple geometric shapes were too boring, and real pictures were harder to quickly differentiate.

 ##### Sound Choices